StannyBing/ZXUtils/README-English.md

 PS: The functions in Demo only include some functions.
 Because there are too many methods in some tools, only some of them are selected for demonstration.<br>
 <br>
 A commonly used tool library for Android<br>
-This library contains all the tools required for common android development + network request + common view<br>
+This library contains all the tools required for common android development + network request + common view(after the 2.2.0, the network request library was removed)<br>
 All tools, etc. start with ZX.., such as ZXDialogUtil, ZXFileUtil, ZXSystemUtil<br>
 All the views, such as custom views and dialogs, are designed based on Material Design and all provide custom functions for easy design.<br>
 <br>